toanpm03/SQL-8-Week-Challenge/README.md

 Danny has provided you with a sample of his overall customer data due to privacy issues - but he hopes that these examples are enough for you to write fully functioning SQL queries to help him answer his questions!

-Danny has shared with you 3 key datasets for this case study:sales, menu, members
+Danny has shared with you 3 key datasets for this case study: sales, menu, members

-Entity Relationship Diagram

 <img width="428" alt="image" src="https://github.com/toanpm03/SQL-8-Week-Challenge/assets/131639954/4db52756-e732-4fa3-8734-26f0ba6af46d">